pax2k/teslaDashcamMerger/README.md

 # Tesla Dashcam Merger
 Combining all three recorded files into one single video file.

-Note: this is an hobby project.
+Note: this is a pet project.
 Not connected to Tesla, Inc in any way!

 To build the project: mvn clean install